Bill Gross of Janus warns financial markets have become 'a Vegas casino'

 All told, Gross said central bankers have fostered a casino-like atmosphere that present "a Hobson's Choice, or perhaps a more damaging Sophie's Choice of participating (or not) in markets previously beyond prior imagination.
 Investors/savers are now scrappin’ like mongrel dogs for tidbits of return at the zero bound.
 This cannot end well."

+Janus Capital announced Monday that it was merging with London-based Henderson Group Plc to form a $320 billion asset manager.

+In an emailed statement, Gross said: "Henderson obviously bought a great performing fund with Janus Global Unconstrained.
+Growth has far exceeded industry trends and absolute and relative performance is typical of my historical standards, at 400 basis points above the benchmark for the year, far better than Pimco.
+With the greater global scale of the combined Janus Henderson, investors who followed me to Janus would have benefited on multiple levels."

-(Reporting By Jennifer Ablan; Editing by Chizu Nomiyama)
+(Reporting By Jennifer Ablan; Editing by Chizu Nomiyama and Chris Reese)